BPerezLamarque/HOME/Tutorial_HOME.md

-# Example 2: Results from a simulation with strict vertical transmission
+# Example 2: Results from a simulated OTU with strict vertical transmission

 ## Description of the data - Simulation